 Peter Austin was the pioneer of the microbrewery.
-Born in Edmonson, north London, Peter’s family was closely involved in the brewing industry and he grew up holding brewing jobs at Friary, Holroyd and Healy in Guilford, Morrells in Oxford and Hull Brewery.
-In 1978, Peter established the Ringwood Brewery in a former bakery and when his Strong Ale “Old Thumper” won the Champion Beer of Britain award in 1988, it put Ringwood and microbrewing on the map.
-He went on to help set up some 40 new breweries in Britain over 10 years, but his biggest impact was undoubtedly in the U.S., where 74 breweries were built using his brewing system.
+Born in Edmonton, north London, Peter’s family was closely involved in the brewing industry and he grew up holding brewing jobs at several breweries including: Friary, Holroyd and Healy in Guilford, Morrells in Oxford, and Hull Brewery.

 Austin had a few beer industry influences in his life with his great Uncle owning a brewery on the south coast in Christchurch, and his father working for the main beer equipment supply corporation, Pontifex.
 Despite his involvement in the beer world, Peter Austin’s first love was not beer, but boats.
 He constantly sailed in Poole harbor, and joined P&O from the Conway, but contracted TB and was deemed unfit to fight in the second world war, so he was sent home from Australia.
 This is where he transitioned to the beer world.